olobiolo/Rdlazer/README.md

 In early 2020 I decided to teach my colleagues to use R. I worked in a molecular biology laboratory where I was the most kwonledgeable person when it came to data processing, etc. I knew I would leave the lab sooner or later and I wanted the others to be able to get by without me.
 But my main motivation was I was quite fed up with looking at Excel-generated barplots at our weekly meetings.

 What was supposed to be three or four small meetings of just a few people escalated into a series of 2-3 hour bi-weekly lectures (four and counting) with well over a dozen participats.
-We also had to move the lectures online due to the Chinese plague.
+We also had to move the lectures online due to the plague.

 I prepared some materials for demonstrations during the lectures.
 I also started making notes after each lecture and homework assignments.
 Creating a package seemed to be the best way of distributing these materials and updating them in time.
 And so, here we are.